Projects

 Despite the light-hearted rendition of the work, one becomes acutely aware of the conceptual underpinnings of imagery that depict migration and its engagement in contemporary discourse.
 The literal search for and move to greener pastures is a global phenomenon that is not only evident with Syrian refugees, but visible in our own country.
 The very notion of "home" is a lucid one, where patterns of movement are evident throughout human history.

-2014 - Pebble Mosaic, Prince Albert, South Africa
+2014 - Pebble Mosaic, Prince Albert, Eastern Cape, SA

 Two weeks were spent in Prince Albert in the Western Cape to create this large pebble mosaic for the Prince Albert Art Festival.
 A specific site was identified that both connects and separates two distinct communities within the area, around which the concept and design of the project was developed.
 All the materials and labour for the project were locally sourced and a series of conversations with varied groups and individuals in the town quickly followed.